needle4j/needle4k/README.md

 **needle4k is a lightweight framework for testing ([Java EE/Jakarta EE](https://jakarta.ee/), [Spring Bean](https://spring.io/), e.g.) components in isolation.
-Using needle4k it is easy to configure your tests in order to automatically inject mock and real objects into tested components. needle4k is a [Kotlin-based](https://kotlinlang.org/) rewrite and upgraded version of the reliable [needle4j](https://needle4j.org/) framework.**
+Using needle4k it is easy to configure your tests in order to automatically inject mock and real objects into tested components. needle4k is a [Kotlin-based](https://kotlinlang.org/) rewrite and upgraded version of the well-known [needle4j](https://needle4j.org/) framework.**

 There is a [quickstart project](https://github.com/needle4j/needle4k-quickstart) demonstrating all features.

-# Core Features:
+# Core features

-* Automated setup of components annotated with @ObjectUnderTest
+* Automated setup of components annotated with `@ObjectUnderTest`
-* Constructor, Method and Field based dependency injection
+* Constructor, method and field based dependency injection
-* Injection of Mock objects by default
+* Configurable injection of mock or real objects
 * Extensible by providing custom injection providers
 * Database testing using [Hibernate](http://www.hibernate.org)
-* Optionally clear database after each test
+* Optionally clear or setup database before/after each test
 * EntityManager creation and injection
 * As well Java EE as Jakarta EE are supported
 * Transaction and reflection utilities